rm-a0/city-sim/README.md

 # Overview
 Procedurally generated city simulator written in Lua using [LÖVE 2D](https://github.com/love2d/love) library.

+> [Note!]
-> **Note:** The main goal of this project was to gain in-depth knowledge of Lua, procedural generation, and graph algorithms therefore performance and language chosen for the implementation might not be optimal
+> The main goal of this project was to gain in-depth knowledge of Lua, procedural generation, and graph algorithms therefore performance and language chosen for the implementation might not be optimal

 # Table of Contents
   - [How to Use](#how-to-use)